AlizeDeMatas/ccm_benchmate/docs/api_ref/reference/ranges_ref.md

 - `other`: other rangeslist
 - `type`: what kind of overlap to check for, see Range.overlaps for options
-- `return_ranges`: whehter to return a tuple of indices or a tuple of ranges
+- `return_ranges`: whether to return a tuple of indices or a tuple of ranges

 **Returns**: